MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

-The *itemClicked* function uses the *id* from the selected item to get the value of column 8 (in this case it is the *SOP Instance UID* of the image) and prints this value.
+The *itemClicked* function uses *id* from the selected item to get the value of column 8 (in this case it is the *SOP Instance UID* of the image) and prints this value.

 ![Clicked Item](/images/tutorials/basicmechanics/ItemModel_8.png "Clicked Item")

-The problem is, that the *Field* *selection* also changes, whenever a new item is added to the model.
+The problem is that the *Field* *selection* also changes whenever a new item is added to the model.
 Your debug output is already flooded with SOP Instance UIDs without interaction.

 ![Debug Output](/images/tutorials/basicmechanics/ItemModel_9.png "Debug Output")

-Add another global parameter to your Pythion script to prevent the *FieldListener* from executing during *imageChanged* event.
+Add another global parameter to your Python script to prevent the *FieldListener* from executing during the *imageChanged* event.

 {{< highlight filename="MyItemModelView.py" >}}
 ```Python